MUDILab/oracular-to-judicial/README.md

 This repository contains data and code accompanying the paper:

-> **Judicial AI**: Mitigating Automation Bias and Preserving Clinical Autonomy through Contrasting Explanations
+> From Oracular to Judicial: Enhancing Clinical Decision Making through Contrasting Explanations and a Novel Interaction Protocol

 ## Table of Contents
 1. [Overview](#overview)